Problem-Company-Toolkit/magicsockets/README.md

 client.SetTopics([]string{"newTopic1", "newTopic2"})
 ```

-Example of where you might want to use this:
+Situations where you might want to use this:

 - Establishing one WebSocket connection per user.
-By manipulating the client key, you could set it to the user's ID once you receive an event that identifies the user.
+    - By manipulating the client key, you could set it to the user's ID once you receive an event that identifies the user.
-- You can further reuse the same connection if the user participates in other activities or stops participating within the same domain by simply updating the topics.
+- Subscribing or unsubscribing the user whenever they engage or stop certain activities within the same domain.
+    - This is particularly useful if you're using a PubSub solution.
+You can easily translate the concept of `topics` by simply syncing consuming events and producing events with your current messaging broker.

 ## Running tests